As a Diagnostic Medical Sonographer, you will provide diagnostic imaging for physicians to use in interpreting the results.

 The role of a diagnostic medical sonographer is to:

 - Analyze technical information

 - Give quality patient care

 This focused degree teaches you how to recognize normal anatomy and pathology, use sonographic equipment including multi-dimensional imaging and Doppler techniques, and collaborate with other health team members.

 Job Placement Rate

-Southeast Tech’s Diagnostic Medical Sonography program boasts a 100% job placement rate among its graduates
+Southeast Tech’s Diagnostic Medical Sonography program boasts a 100% job placement rate among 2019 graduates

 Virtual Lab Tour